 Signs You Might Benefit From Transformational Coaching

-Yet something still feels unresolved.
+And something still feels unresolved.

-But the experience itself keeps returning.
+And yet the experience itself keeps returning.

 Many people begin exploring coaching after noticing that anxiety or rumination continues despite years of effort, something I explore more deeply in Why Anxiety Persists Even After Years of Self-Work.

 These mental loops often develop as the mind tries to manage an activated nervous system, something explored more fully in How to Stop Overthinking Without Forcing Yourself.
+Over time the monitoring can become so familiar it stops feeling like a symptom.
+It just feels like how your mind works.
+Like who you are.

 In many cases the issue is not simply thoughts but a nervous system that has been on guard for a long time, something explored further in Learning to Regulate the Nervous System When It Has Been on Guard for Years.